Moavia-Hassan/Future_Forecasting/README.md

 # Forecasting Project: Time Series Analysis and Forecasting with Python

 In this repo I have uploaded my first time series forecasting project.

 I have forecasted Energy Consumption for the next 5 years.

+Also I have used different time series machine learning algorithms